suraj1kumar/Road-Accident-Dashboard-In-Tableau/README.md

 The dashboard presents data through various charts, graphs, and tables, allowing users to filter and drill down into specific details.
 # Features

-* Line charts to show accident trends over time.
+* Line charts to show accident trends over time.Total Casualties, Fatal casualties, serious casualties, and slight casualties
-* Bar charts for categorizing accidents by type, location, and severity.
+* Bar charts for categorizing accidents by type, serious Casualties Road surface, and severity.
-* Pie charts to represent the distribution of accidents by different factors (e.g., weather conditions, time of day).
+* Dounght charts to represent the distribution of accidents by different factors Serious Casualties weather conditions (e.g., weather conditions, time of day).
+# Filters and Drill-Downs:

+Date range selectors to filter data by specific periods.
+Geographic filters to focus on specific regions or cities.
+Category filters (e.g., type of accident, vehicle involved, etc.).